YenWenWang/GPTRank/index.markdown

             margin-bottom: 10px;
             cursor: pointer; /* This changes the cursor to a pointer */ }
+        .question-block strong {
+            font-size: 1.2em; /* Increase the font size of the question title */ }
         .right-align {
             float: right;
             margin-left: 10px;